A gathering of children who are "lit up" by math,

 A unique feature of Epsilon Camp is on-campus apartment-style housing with cooking facilities for each family; partly subsidized sibling care is available so all parents can participate in the workshop.

 Epsilon Camp 2014 was held from July 27 (arrival date) to August 10 (departure date) on the campus of Seattle Pacific University, Seattle, WA.

 Epsilon Camp is a program of Altus Math, a 501(c)(3) non-profit organization.

 Application season at Epsilon Camp 2015

-The program will admit 70-75 students of whom more than a half is expected to be returning students.
+The program will admit 70-75 students of whom more than a half are expected to be returning students.
 The program runs in three levels - Year I, Year II, Year III/IV - which actually are called by the names of famous mathematicians.
 To ensure small classes, a level may be split into two or more groups.
 There are rare exceptions of a newly enrolled student of very advanced standing in mathematics preparation to sit in a higher level group.

 The application season for new students begins in the latter part of November by which time the important details of the camp including location, dates, admission criteria, and fees will have been posted.
 There is no application deadline; admissions close when enrollment capacity is reached.
 The day the admissions close, a notice "The camp is no longer accepting applications for this summer" will be posted to replace the line with red letters about the Admission Season.

 Since enrollment is limited, it is better to apply early.
 Applying early helps you plan early.
 We classify an application as early if the Online Application is received no later than the last day of February.